Apply Here

 Major Responsibilities and Designated Areas of Expertise

 The Junior Specialist has the general duties of working closely with the Principal Investigator (PI) in the planning and execution of research projects.
-The junior specialist may assist in data collection, entry and quality control, study design and implementation, literature reviews and data analysis for preparation of manuscripts or conference presentations, and writing conference abstracts and manuscripts (e.g., methods and results sections, table, and figure generation) for a particular project.
+The junior specialist may assist in data collection, entry and quality control, study design and implementation, literature reviews and data analysis for preparation of manuscripts or conference presentations, and writing conference abstracts and manuscripts (e.g., methods and results sections, table, and and figure generation) for a particular project.

 Successful candidates are expected to participate in three major categories of activities listed below: